 Stoves with a nominal output greater than 5KW require an “Air Vent” to be fitted to supply a sufficient quantity of air for the stove to perform properly and safely.
 You may notice a number of stoves on the market with a claimed maximum output well in excess of 5KW but which conveniently have a quoted “Nominal output” of 5KW in order to get around this requirement.

 New build properties are so well sealed up as a result of modern building regulations that they will require an air vent regardless.
 As a rough guide, by “new” we are talking generally about properties built after the 2008-2010 period.
 In properties built prior to this and those that have not subsequently been “sealed up” it’s generally taken that they’re “leaky” enough not to need a vent for stoves up to 5KW.
 Thereafter a vent of just under one square inch for every KW over 5KW should be fitted.
 An 8KW stove, therefore, would require a vent of just under 3 square inches in size or 40 square millimetres.
 The vent must be permanently open.

 Common now on almost all new stoves.
-This is a design feature where the flow of air through the firebox is directed down the face of the stove glass keeping it clear and preventing the glass going black and sooty.
+This is a design feature where the flow of air through the firebox is directed down the inside face of the stove glass keeping it clear and preventing the glass going black and sooty.

 Ash / Ash Pan

 Coal produces much more ash than properly burnt wood.
 Coal can only be burnt on a multi-fuel stove.
 This will have been fitted with a grate/grill and an ash pan beneath for ash removal.
 As wood burns better on a bed of ash it should not be completely cleared out.
 When it becomes excessive some should just be removed with a small shovel.